Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 **Day 2-3 (Shipment):**
 - Tracking email with delivery estimate
-- "Prepare for Your Energenius" email: Clear space, gather tools, watch setup video
+- "Prepare for Your EnerGenius" email: Clear space, gather tools, watch setup video

 **Day of Delivery:**
-- "Your Energenius Arrives Today" email with inspection instructions
+- "Your EnerGenius Arrives Today" email with inspection instructions
-- SMS: "Your Energenius was delivered.
+- SMS: "Your EnerGenius was delivered.
 Any issues?
 Reply YES or call us."

 **Day 1 Post-Delivery:**
 - "Getting Started Guide" email with links to: